If you are a startup or if you are thinking of launching a new business, here is a marketing checklist:

 - Create a visual brand identity, including a logo, font and brand colours.

-- Build your website after you have created your plan.
+- Build (or review) your website after you have created your marketing plan.

 - WordPress is a free website CMS (Content Management System) that looks good from the start and will grow with your business.

 - Your website has to: a. work as an online brochure and b. bring in sales leads / sales (if you have ecommerce).

 - Choose your promotional mix carefully.
 You can get a free ebook containing 300 promotional techniques when you join:

 - Write something every day.
 This could be a blog, new website page, newsletter content, press release or social media piece.

 - Start working on your in-bound marketing using SEO as soon as you can.
 Start with a keywords list.

 - At the same time, start to reach out and contact potential new customers.
 For example, this can be done via Facebook and LinkedIn.
 Be aware that legislation (such as GDPR in Europe) frowns upon unsolicited messages to people who have not given you permission to communicate with them.